lirantal/cypress-social-logins/README.md

 TROUBLESHOOTING:
 ```

-You should pass the argument `--no-sanbox` to the plugin as extra arguments.
+You should pass the argument `--no-sandbox` to the plugin as extra arguments.

 # Author